zpforlove/Rene/README.md

 # Author #

-- Pengfei Zhang (PhD of Bioscience and Biomedical Engineering at HKUST(GZ))
+- Pengfei Zhang (PhD in Bioscience and Biomedical Engineering at HKUST(GZ))
 - Contacts: austin.zh@foxmail.com

  I appreciate any kind of feedback or contribution.
 Please feel free to contact me.